moses-mbaga/semo/docs/api/STREAM_EXTRACTOR.md

 **Extensibility**

-- Add a new extractor by implementing `BaseStreamExtractor` and registering it in the `_streamingServers` list inside `extractor.dart`:
+- Add a new extractor by implementing `BaseStreamExtractor` and registering it in the `_streamingServers` list inside `stream_extractor_service.dart`:
   - `StreamingServer(name: "YourProvider", extractor: YourProviderExtractor()),`
 - No UI changes needed if your settings UI lists `streamingServers` dynamically.